Why Doublespeak is Dangerous

 We talk about spin, and it's all right to be a spin doctor.
 But what are we really saying about a spin doctor?
 A spin doctor sits there and says, “Oh no, no, no, you didn't hear what you thought you heard.

-Let me tell you what you really heard, and proceeds to put a spin on.
+Let me tell you what you really heard, and proceed to put a spin on.
 And the spin turns out to be something entirely different than what was said or what was written or whatever.

 This has now become a profession.
 If you can get away with things using just words, why not?
 And it's become, unfortunately, something of a growth industry,” says Mr. Lutz.